gandalfLeLong/printf/README.md

 Usage

 This project includes a Makefile to automate the compilation process.
 The available commands are:
-Command	Action

 make            Compiles the source files and creates the library libftprintf.a. make clean      Removes all object files (.o). make fclean	    Removes all object files and the compiled library file. make re	        Performs a full re-compile (cleans and builds again).

 To use this library in your own C project, include the header and compile with the .a file: